-A. Number of units.

-- 1. Two-unit developments. - a.
+- A. Number of units. - 1.
+Two-unit developments. - a.
 The maximum number of attached or detached primary dwelling units permitted on any lot in a single-family zone is two. - b.
 No more than three total dwelling units, inclusive of Accessory Dwelling Units (ADUs) and Junior Accessory Dwelling Units (JADUs) pursuant to the requirements of Chapter 19.442, may be constructed on any undivided lot in a single-family zone. - 2.
 Urban lot splits. - a.
 A maximum of two dwelling units of any kind may be constructed on any single-family lot established through an urban lot split pursuant to Chapter 18.085 (Urban Lot Splits) of the Subdivision Code, inclusive of ADUs and JADUs, for a maximum of four units total on both lots. - b.
 The maximum number of units that result from any urban lot split may include primary dwellings, ADUs and JADUs. - B. Parking.
 One on-site covered parking space shall be required per unit. - 1.
-This requirement may be satisfied by an attached or detached carport or enclosed garage. - 2.
 Exceptions.
 No on-site parking shall be required when: - a.
 The site is located within one-half mile walking distance of a high-quality transit corridor, as defined in subdivision (b) of Section 21155 of the Public Resources Code; - b.
 The site is located within one-half mile of a major transit stop, as defined in Section 21064.3 of the Public Resources Code; or - c.
-The site is located within one block of a permanently established car-share vehicle pickup/drop-off location. - 3.
+The site is located within one block of a permanently established car-share vehicle pick-up/drop-off location. - 2.
 Required parking spaces shall comply with the applicable standards of Chapter 19.580 (Parking and Loading).